laurencamblackburn/engine-toolkit/minisite/docs.md

 The Engine Toolkit will report the chunk as ignored.

+#### Failed responses

+If the chunk cannot be processed, the webhook should return a non-200 response code (e.g. `500`) and a meaningful error should be written as the response.

+> There is no need to return a JSON body on failures, plain text is fine.

 ## Download the Engine Toolkit SDK

 To get started, you need to download the Engine Toolkit SDK.
 It contains the `engine` binrary that will be bundled into the Docker container when you deploy your engine to the Veritone platform.